MitchelPaulin/sudoku-rs/README.md

 ## Puzzle Generation

-Puzzle generation technique was taken from [this great Stack Excahnge answer](https://gamedev.stackexchange.com/a/76170)
+Puzzle generation technique was taken from [this great Stack Exchange answer](https://gamedev.stackexchange.com/a/76170)

 Puzzle "seeds" are generated from [here](https://qqwing.com/generate.html).